 These versatile nitrile gloves from Medpride offer a great balance of performance and cost and can be used for a variety of applications.
 They’re designed for use in the medical industry, but they’re useful for household tasks as well.
 At 3.5 mils thick, these gloves fall into the light-duty range.

 These Medpride gloves have a high puncture resistance and offer chemical, liquid, and gas protection.
 The gloves provide tactile sensitivity and will work for a variety of tasks including handling common household chemicals, cleaning, food prep, and first aid applications.
-The gloves are available in medium and large sizes, available in a box of 100.

 Latex gloves are known for feeling like a second skin; made from natural rubber, latex gloves are durable, flexible, and comfortable.
 The main advantage of latex gloves is they are very tactile, and these ones from Chef’s Star are no exception.
 While these gloves are not very chemical resistant and there is a potential for an allergic reaction, they have excellent tear-and-cut resistance, making them well suited for professional chefs and home cooks alike.

 Chef’s Star Disposable Latex Gloves are a good pick for food prep and other light cleaning tasks.
 They would also make a good addition to your home first aid kit.
 These gloves are offered at a reasonable price, considering they’re powder-free.
 They’re available in a box of 100 in medium size only.